JtPerez-Acle/NeuroSpark/SWAGGER_DOCUMENTATION.md

 ### Query Model

-Used for natural language queries:
+Used for natural language blockchain queries:

 ```json
 {